SCCapstone/BookstoreApp/README.md

 ## Running

-Specify the commands for a developer to run the app from the cloned repo.
+To run the app run `npm start` in the terminal.

 # Deployment